 Optional Lunch with Horses hour Noon – 1pm additional $99

-This camp is best for campers with some familiarity and background with horses looking to learn more about the equine industry.
-Campers will receive a lesson each day and learn care of the horses.
-Each day campers will travel to a destination or be visited by a professional to learn about different aspects of the equine industry.
+This camp is best for campers with some familiarity and background with horses looking to learn more about Eventing & the equine industry.
+Campers will ride each day with a focus on Eventing and learn care of the horses.
+Some days we will travel to a destination or be visited by a professional to learn about different aspects of the equine industry.
 Offsite visits may include: a breeding farm, riding demonstrations, an equine therapy program, veterinarian demonstration, an Eventing barn, Dentistry, etc.

 This camp is designed for a rider eager to learn about the equine industry from professionals outside of the standard lesson program.
 Please call or email Mackenzie for questions about this camp.